Web Push & Subscription Lifecycle: Engineering Reference

 5. Cross-Browser Notification Quirks & Fallbacks

 Vendor implementations diverge significantly in permission models, UI rendering, and delivery guarantees.
-Chromium relies on FCM, WebKit routes through APNs on Apple devices, and Gecko maintains its own push infrastructure.
+Chromium relies on FCM, WebKit routes through APNs on Apple devices (iOS 16.4+ and macOS Ventura+ support Web Push natively), and Firefox maintains its own push infrastructure (Mozilla Autopush).

 Always implement feature detection and fallback routing.
 When native push fails, queue messages for in-app delivery or email fallback.
-Documenting vendor constraints prevents silent delivery failures.
-For platform-specific behavior matrices, see Cross-Browser Notification Quirks to architect resilient routing logic.
+For platform-specific behavior matrices, see Cross-Browser Notification Quirks to architect resilient routing logic, and the focused diagnosis of why Chrome shows a blank push notification when a delivered message renders empty.

 6. Subscription State Management & Renewal